AWegnerGitHub/documentation/content/Elegant - Pelican Theme/assets-plugin.md

     :::python
     PLUGINS = ['assets']

 This minor fix will improve the load speed of your website.
-All four style sheets will be merged and minified into one style sheet, `style.min.css`.
+All style sheets will be merged and minified into one style sheet, `style.min.css`.

+Compact CSS will save many bytes of data which in turn will improve page speed and parse time.

+# Hacking Elegant Source Code

 If you add a new CSS file to the theme while developing the Elegant theme, you will need to add it to the list of files that are automatically minified.